Terms and Conditions

 5.3 At any port or place, FOCL or any other party involved in the supply of services in connection with your Holiday may refuse travel, accommodation, or disembark any Passenger without compensation who in the opinion of FOCL or any other party involved might be excluded from landing at any destination by Immigration or other Governmental Authorities.

-5.4 Any loss suffered as a result of the Passenger’s failure to comply with clause 5.2 will be at the Passenger’s cost (including any additional travel or accommodation expenses or fines).
+5.4 Any loss suffered as a result of the Passenger’s failure to comply with this clause 5 will be at the Passenger’s cost (including any additional travel or accommodation expenses or fines).
 Any cost to FOCL must be reimbursed immediately on demand by the Passenger.
-FOCL will have no liability to the Passenger whatsoever in the event the Passenger cannot partake of any element of the Holiday as a result of noncompliance
+FOCL will have no liability to the Passenger whatsoever in the event the Passenger cannot partake of any element of the Holiday as a result of non-compliance with this clause 5.

 5.6 In the event that a Passenger's name is misspelt upon booking, this may be corrected free of charge until the tickets allowing embarkation of the vessel have been issued by FOCL.
 Thereafter, a charge of £100 will apply per Booking to cover the administrative cost of amending the Booking.
 Please note the separate provision applying to flight ticket changes at clause 5.8 below.